jfo/blog/source/drafts/sild2.md

 another time in the succession call to `read()` at the tail of the switch statement, when I need to know how much to increment to pointer so that I'm starting at the _end_ of the substring that I just processed.
 This will make more sense with an example.
-Let's make a list out of `"big balloons"`.
+Let's make a list out of `"red balloons"`.

 `read("red balloons")` will look at the first char it was given.
 It is the default case in the switch, so it will